 The amendments to the Divorce Act put new emphasis on encouraging the parties to negotiate their Parenting Plans which can be incorporated into their Parenting Orders.

 Parenting Plans can be comprehensive and detailed.
 The experienced lawyers of Fishman Beley will help you construct your personalized Parenting Plan.
 Parenting Plans will often include provision for the following:

 The forgoing is a simple list which is by no means exhaustive.
 There are hundreds of sample parenting plans and templates on the internet.
 The Department of Justice has an online Parenting Plan Tool which is a good start.

-The trick is to ensure that your plan is individually suited to your family’s needs and takes into account the actual law in your jurisdiction.
+The trick to a good Parenting Plan is to form a balance between the needs of the family, as a whole, and abiding by the laws.
 The lawyers at Fishman Beley have the experience to help you with your parenting plan.

 When parents divorce and settle their custody and visitation issues between themselves, it is not only the parties and children who might be affected.
 Important relationships that the child might have with grandparents, other family members, other care-givers or other persons can be altered with profound effect on the child.